cristiano-r-moraes/Employee_Manager_APP/README.md

 # Employee_Manager_APP
-This is an aplication intended to manage employee's information and reports.
+This is an aplication (API) intended to manage employee's information and reports.

 ## Table of contents
 * [General info](#general-info)